mandober/debrief.math/math.GLOSSARY.md

 ## Defeasible reasoning
 Defeasible reasoning is rationally compelling but deductively invalid kind of reasoning.

+## Definition
+A definition is a statement that attaches a meaning to a term (or a phrase).
+The term being defined is called a *definiendum*, while the statement that defines theterm is called a *definiens*.
+A pair of definiendum and definiens is called a definition.
+*Intensional definitions* try to give the sense of a term (functions are intensionally equal if their definitions are; functions are extensionally equal if they return the same output for every same input).
+*Extensional definitions* try to list the objects that a term describes (e.g. set equality is extensional: two sets are equal if they have the same elements).
+*Ostensive definitions* convey the meaning of a term by pointing out examples.

+## Description
+Description is the pattern of narrative development that aims to make a thing vivid.
+It is among the 4 rhetorical modes (modes of discourse): description, exposition, argumentation, narration.

 <!-- #endregion -->

 <!-- #region e f g h i -->